The Longevity Lifter: A Strength Program for Your 40s, 50s, and Beyond

 Unlimited access to all recovery services + off-peak hour bookings (7AM–7PM) + concierge phone line for same-day booking.
 For serious lifters who want zero friction and maximum flexibility.

-Diamond Plus ($87.25/week ≈ $349/month)
+Diamond Plus

 Everything in Diamond plus one massage therapy session per week.
 The all-inclusive longevity tier.
 Includes complimentary monthly Cellular Health Consultations with Dana Kantara.

-Signup fee: $10 one-time.
+Rates: fixed and printed on the lobby tier sheet — the same rate for everyone, no quote funnel; a one-time signup fee applies.
 Commitment: 12-month pricing is the member rate; 6-month available at higher monthly cost.
 Group discount: 15% off when 3+ people sign up together.

 The Longevity Lifter: Building Muscle While Extending Lifespan

 Ready to start your Longevity Lifter program?
-Claim your free day pass (no commitment) or book a membership consultation.
+Claim your gym day pass (no commitment) or book a membership consultation.
 Members in Friendswood, Clear Lake, League City, Webster, and Pasadena are 5 minutes away.
 Alternatively, schedule a facility tour with Imani Lowery, our CEO, to see the equipment and meet the team.

 Phone: (832) 481-2922 | Address: 104 Whispering Pines Ave, Friendswood, TX 77546 | Hours: Mon–Fri 6AM–9PM, Sat 7AM–7PM, Sun 9AM–5PM.